 For financial reasons – to win money, because someone enjoys thinking about what they would do if they won a jackpot, or because winning would change someone’s lifestyle.

 For entertainment reasons – because they like the feeling, to get that rush or “high”, or because it makes them feel good.

 For coping reasons – for someone to forget their worries, because they feel more self-confident, or because it helps when they are feeling nervous or depressed.

-Check the answers below to find out your reasons:
+Want to know your reasons?
+Check the answers below to find out: